bioinformatics-ufsc/AnnotaPipeline/README.md

 AnnotaPipeline.py -p protein_sequences.fasta -gff gff_file.gff
 ```

 You can execute AnnotaPipeline &ndash; with this command line &ndash; if you already have a protein sequence file and a GFF3 file from previous AUGUSTUS predictions.
-The submited `gff_file.gff` needs to be in GFF3 format.
+The submitted `gff_file.gff` needs to be in GFF3 format.

 The annotation process is the same as the first option, the difference being you will also have an annotated GFF3 output.